Synthetixio/synthetix/docs/contracts/FeePool.md

 Converts `amount` from `currencyKey` to a value in XDRs (if required) and then adds the value to the current period's pot of fees to be distributed.

-???+ info "A Minor Note on Efficiency"
-    This could be more efficient if this function only accepted values already converted to XDRs. `feePaid` throws away `currencyKey`, only using it for calling back to Synthetix to find the equivalent XDR value at current exchange rates.

-    Further, the Synthetix contract already pre-computes the XDR value before passing it to the FeePool contract anyway, so the branch that actually converts the value can never be reached.

 ??? example "Details"
     **Signature**

     `feePaid(bytes32 currencyKey, uint amount) external`

-    !!! caution "Naming"
-        Be aware that although the name reads like it could be a predicate, this is actually an effectful function.

     **Modifiers**